csynbiosysIBioEUoE/BOMBs.jl/README.md

   ### 4.- Maximum Likelihood Estimation (MLE)
   The MLE section allows you to quickly estimate the parameters of your model using a (univariate or multivariate) Gaussian distribution form for your likelihood (as a distance measure for the optimisation) between simulations and data.
 If more than one observable or experiment is present, the average of these will be considered. \
-  For now (expansion might happen in the future), only global optimisation using genetic algorithms (thanks to the package BlackBoxOptim.jl) is present, but multiple instances of the optimisation can be run in parallel if the user desires it.
-However, if you desire to use a differnt optimiser, a new cost function script gets generated each time and you can use it, but note that you will need to apply modifications due to the use of global variables.\
+  For now (expansion might happen in the future), only global optimisation using genetic algorithms (thanks to the package [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl)) is present, but multiple instances of the optimisation can be run in parallel if the user desires it.
+However, if you desire to use a different optimiser, a new cost function script gets generated each time and you can use it, but note that you will need to apply modifications due to the use of global variables.

   Additionally, you can use the (univariate or multivariate) Gaussian log-likelihood distributions to perform a cross-validation step with additional data. \
   As in for the other sections, you only need to provide a dictionary with the specifications of the model, experiment and data making the process easy and quick.

   For more information about this section and how to use it have a look at [Notebook4](https://github.com/DavidGomezC/BOMBS.jl/blob/main/Examples/4_MaximumLikelihoodEstimation.ipynb) or the brief function documentation of the section from [this document](https://github.com/DavidGomezC/BOMBS.jl/blob/main/FunctionDocs/BOMBS_Functions_Documentation.pdf).

   ### 5.- Bayesian Inference of Parameters (Stan)
+  The Bayesian inference section allows you to quickly and automatically perform Bayesian inference (multi-experimental inference is considered) of your model parameters using Stan [**[2]**](https://mc-stan.org/), a wonderful tool worth to check.
+To be able to perform the inference within the package, you will need to have CmdStan installed in your computer.
+Please, refer to [this document](https://github.com/DavidGomezC/BOMBS.jl/blob/main/InstallCmdstanInfo/InstallStanInJulia.pdf) to see how I installed it (there might be other ways, just make sure that it works and that you apply the mentioned modifications).

+  This section of the package will automatically generate the data structure and Stan model script to perform the inference in a similar way than shown in references **[[3](https://ieeexplore.ieee.org/document/8791449),[4](https://www.sciencedirect.com/science/article/pii/S2405896319321123),[5](https://pubs.acs.org/doi/abs/10.1021/acssynbio.0c00393)]** (note that that code is in R, here I translated everything to Julia), allowing as much freedom as possible in the definition of your priors.
+The main intention of the section is to automatically generate the data structure and the main code to perform inference of your model considering event input experiments (external inputs that change across an experiment) without you having to spend a lot of time coding and debugging it (believe me, it takes a long time).
+Alternatively, you can use this section to generate the aforementioned script and then use it in a different environment for Stan (such as RStan or PyStan).

+  Additionally, this section allows you to compute an entropy approximation of your priors samples or definitions and posterior samples as we did in **[[3](https://ieeexplore.ieee.org/document/8791449)]** following the work in **[[6](https://ieeexplore.ieee.org/document/4648062)]** but in a general way so it can be quickly and easily applied to your model.

   For more information about this section and how to use it have a look at [Notebook5](https://github.com/DavidGomezC/BOMBS.jl/blob/main/Examples/5_BayesianInferenceStan.ipynb) or the brief function documentation of the section from [this document](https://github.com/DavidGomezC/BOMBS.jl/blob/main/FunctionDocs/BOMBS_Functions_Documentation.pdf).

   ### 6.- Optimal Experimental Design for Model Selection